stanisci/libeufin/API_CHANGES.md

 - GET /accounts: new status field
 - GET /accounts/USERNAME: new status field
 - GET /monitor: new date_s params
+- GET /config: new base_url field for the advertised base URL

 ## bank cli